 It’s not that Hanky has a day job.
 He does as a AAA insurance adjuster.
 It’s just what he calls his “night hobby” that led home to one of literature’s most sought after and elusive rumors of the past 30 years.

-In late December, Mr. McAndrews received an anonymous call from a downtown St. Louis number.
+Mr. McAndrews received an anonymous call from a downtown St. Louis number in late December.
 The caller didn’t identify himself, but he told the 44-year-old that “you [he] had to see this” and to “get your [his] ass down to the old book depository on Chestnut Street.
 You [he] gotta see this.”

 The usually cautious McAndrew hopped in his Honda CR-V and made his way downtown.